TA Duties and Responsibilities

 TAs must have office hours in their instructional laboratories.
 They may not have their office hours in their TA offices unless their assigned laboratory course does not have a physical laboratory.
 For example, EE 160 does not have a laboratory room.
 But most laboratory sections do.
 EE 211, EE 213, EE 260, EE 323L, EE 341L, EE 351L, EE 361L, etc all have laboratory rooms, e.g., EE 361L is in Holmes Hall 451.
 TAs for these laboratories must have their office hours in the lab rooms.

-- Subject heading should be "TA Office Hours"
+- Subject heading: "TA Office Hours"

 - Content should include